emallson/stat-scaling-models/writeup.md

 again under all models.
-Note that this only occurs in practice due to Warforging, which indicates that the frequency with which people dropped ilvls for better stats in *Legion* and *BFA* may, in fact, be a byproduct of the Warforging/Titanforging system giving use many items with small gaps between them.
+Note that this only occurs in practice due to Warforging, which indicates that the frequency with which people dropped ilvls for better stats in *Legion* and *BFA* may, in fact, be a byproduct of the Warforging/Titanforging system giving us many items with small gaps between them.

 ![Bracers, Skew Both, Reduced Penalty Range](./results/bracers_skewed-slight_both_reduced-penalty.png)